-Shopping for a TV is never simple, and finding the right one that fits your needs can be overwhelming at times.
-But there has arguably has never been a better time to be searching for one, in terms of quality, value and selection.
-But everyone’s requirements when it comes to buying a TV are pretty different, and so instead of trying to round up the five absolute best TVs, this list focuses more on the best TV in a given category or use case.
+Finding the right TV that fits your needs can be overwhelming at times.
+But there has arguably never been a better time to be searching for one, in terms of quality, value and selection.
+But everyone’s requirements when it comes to buying a TV are pretty different, and so instead of trying to round up the absolute best TVs, this list focuses more on the best TV in a given category or use case.

 While all of these TVs offer 4K resolution and HDR output, some offer OLED panels or incredible gaming experiences, while others stand out for their ease of use or value-friendly features.
 With TVs from the likes of TCL, LG, Sony, Samsung and Hisense, we think there’s something here for everyone.